youssefkead/LieWaves/README.md

     - Upload the `truth-lie` folder containing your CSV files into the Kaggle notebook environment.

 2. **Copy the Code**:
-    - Copy the contents of `main.py` from this repository and paste it into a cell in the Kaggle notebook.

-3. **Install Dependencies**:
-    - Add a cell at the beginning of the notebook to install the required Python packages:
+    - Upload the `helwan-uni-project-liewaves.ipynb` notebook to the same Kaggle notebook environment.
-    ```python
-    !pip install pandas numpy scikit-learn pywt tensorflow
-    ```

-4. **Run the Notebook**:
+3. **Run the Notebook**:
     - Run all the cells in the notebook to execute the code.

 ## Requirements